 Bello felt that by keeping the publishing process shrouded in mystery, Chang, under whose leadership the program had become more diverse, was inadvertently “replicating the inequity in the system she was trying to combat.”
 And so Bello went ahead and did it anyway, hosting a series of publishing talks over Zoom called Black Tea, with Black Iowa alumnae such as Dawnie Walton.
 “I was ambitious,” she says.
 “I wasn’t just a victim.” … “Money is power in New York,” says Bello.
 “Writing is power in Iowa.
 It’s a currency.”

 There’s a lot of language here worth parsing.
 Ambitious.
 Victim.
 Money, power, currency.
 It’s almost exclusively the language of capitalism.
 And writing is, in certain circles, power.
 Sure.
 It is the thing whose presence will (hopefully) serve as your currency and earn you money or power, thus satisfying some of those ambitions.
 But writing is also writing.
-It’s an art form.
+It’s an art form3.
 And a book—specifically, a good one—is also a thing that money and power and ambition can’t give you.
-None of the trappings of literary success—which can be quick, and flashy, and very exciting—can substitute for the (singular, difficult, slow, and at times unbearable) work of writing.
+None of the trappings of literary success—which can be quick, and flashy, and very exciting4—can substitute for the (singular, difficult, slow, and at times unbearable) work of writing.